Gad Amos

-Gad Amos (גד עמוס; born 24 December 1988) is an Israeli professional footballer who plays as a goalkeeper for Maccabi Bnei Reineh.
+Gad Amos (גד עמוס; born 24 December 1988) is an Israeli professional footballer who plays as a goalkeeper for Hapoel Tel Aviv.

 Amos started to play football for Maccabi Haifa's youth team.

 On 23 May 2023, he signed for Maccabi Bnei Reineh In June 2023 called up at the first time to the Israel national football team's squad after Daniel Peretz injured before the game against Andorra, Since he called-up twice more, but he has not yet played for the national team.